-Professionals rely on their computer’s hard drives to maintain productivity, store important data, and communicate with customers.
+Computers rank at the top of the most valued pieces of equipment for any business.
+Professionals rely on their computer’s hard drive to maintain productivity, store important data, and communicate with customers.

 Computer problems interrupt workflow and interferes with employee productivity by shutting down their work day.
 Not only does this create a backlog in work, it results in loss of profit or even to a loss of potential customers.